kanaya/Pineapple_IIc/README.md

 | IC2         | PCA9517ADP        | Use two 4p pinheads.              |
 | RN6-7       | 6.8k              |                                   |
 | Con.
 I2C    | SH 5p             | D7 operates at 5V.                |

+You need to un-bridge 1-5, 2-6, 3-7 of JP1.
+(D2/SDA and D7 are connected to SW1, and D3PWM/SCL is connected to PWM0 via JP1.)

 ### To use RST